 In the spring of 2017 I was fortunate enough to study abroad for three months at Emerson’s Kasteel Well campus in the Netherlands.
 Based in a 14th-century castle in a small Dutch village near the German border, the programme gave me a broader, international perspective on publishing, as well as the chance to visit many different countries throughout Europe.
 I traveled to over a dozen extraordinary cities, experiencing different cultures and gaining a wider global awareness of current events.
 This incredible and humbling adventure was the impetus that launched my interest in photography.
 It also solidified my dream to earn a Master’s degree in the UK.

 Studying at Kingston University

-For my publishing dissertation I am researching the question of whether Millennials and Generation Z prefer print books or e-books.
-Noticing a plateauing in the popularity of e-books, I became interested in format preference among younger generations of readers.
+For my Kingston University dissertation I researched the question of whether Millennials and Generation Z prefer print books or e-books.
 It would be easy to assume that Millennials and Generation Z, the first generations to grow up with the internet and live fully immersed in the Digital Revolution, would naturally hold a strong preference for e-books.
-However, several scholarly studies have suggested otherwise, and I researched why this is the case.
+However, several scholarly studies have suggested otherwise, and I investigated why this is the case.
 Taking psychological, historical, and economic factors into my analysis, I aimed to provide both trade and educational publishers with a better understanding of these younger generations’ format preferences, so that publishers may better predict the future of print and e-book markets.
-You can view my dissertation here.
+You can read my complete dissertation here.